-Mainer dies as 28 new coronavirus cases are confirmed in Maine
+Watch: The Maine CDC’s 2 p.m. coronavirus briefing

 Of those, 1,174 have been confirmed positive, while 80 are likely positive, according to the Maine CDC.

-The statewide death toll stands at 62.
+The latest death involved a resident of York County, bringing the statewide death toll to 62.

 [Our COVID-19 tracker contains the most recent information on Maine cases by county]

-So far, 191 Mainers have been hospitalized at some point with COVID-19, the illness caused by the coronavirus, while another 766 people have fully recovered from the coronavirus, meaning there are 426 active and likely cases in the state.
+So far, 191 Mainers have been hospitalized at some point with COVID-19, the illness caused by the coronavirus.
+Of those, 37 people are currently hospitalized, with 18 in critical care and 12 on ventilators, according to the Maine CDC.

+Meanwhile, another 766 people have fully recovered from the coronavirus, meaning there are 426 active and likely cases in the state.
 That’s up from 424 on Tuesday.

+A majority of the cases have been in Mainers over age 50, while more cases have been reported in women than men, according to the Maine CDC.

+Another 22,092 people have tested negative for the coronavirus, according to the Maine CDC.

-As of Wednesday morning, the coronavirus has sickened 1,204,475 people in all 50 states, the District of Columbia, Puerto Rico, Guam, the Northern Mariana Islands and the U.S. Virgin Islands, as well as caused 71,078 deaths, according to Johns Hopkins University of Medicine.
+As of early Wednesday afternoon, the coronavirus has sickened 1,212,123 people in all 50 states, the District of Columbia, Puerto Rico, Guam, the Northern Mariana Islands and the U.S. Virgin Islands, as well as caused 71,526 deaths, according to Johns Hopkins University of Medicine.

 Watch: The new way that Maine is classifying some COVID-19 cases